rjozefowicz/rapid-lambda/README.md

 }
 ```

-This code exposes `/events` endpoint that accepts next Lambda event.
+This code exposes HTTP POST `/events` endpoint that accepts next Lambda event.

+Custom runtimes expects `AWS_LAMBDA_RUNTIME_API` environment variable to point to Lambda HTTP API.
+For above example it should point to `localhost:7000`